ryandpmwong/hackathon2023/README.md

 Who knows if we'll ever actually do these, but I'd like to think we will.

 ### Bugs
-* Werewolves currently unable to be voted off by villagers (we're giving those sussy Werewolves a chance) *Status:* unfixed
+* Werewolves currently unable to be voted off by villagers (we're giving those sussy Werewolves a chance). **Status:** unfixed

 ### Functionality
-* Enable multiple rounds of a game
+* Enable multiple rounds of a game. **Status:** unfinished
-        *Status:* unfinished

-* Allow ability to skip vote timers if consensus is met (75% of players) *Status:* not implemented
+* Allow ability to skip vote timers if consensus is met (75% of players). **Status:** not implemented

-* Prevent dead players from speaking in the threads, enable them to see all running threads. (roles?)
+* Prevent dead players from speaking in the threads, enable them to see all running threads (roles?). **Status:** unfinished
-        *Status:* unfinished

-* Create a channel or thread in which dead players can speak in and see (but no living players can) *Status:* unfinished/not implemented
+* Create a channel or thread in which dead players can speak in and see (but no living players can). **Status:** unfinished/not implemented

-* Delete game threads and declare a win message after the game is won *Status:* unfinished
+* Delete game threads and declare a win message after the game is won. **Status:** unfinished

-* Give a summary of the game's events in said win message *Status:* unfinished
+* Give a summary of the game's events in said win message. **Status:** unfinished

 * Add game initialisation messages (e.g. Welcome @[username] and @[username], you are this game's Werewolves!
 Pretend to be a villager by day and try not to be voted out for being too suspicious.
-Vote to kill someone now :) )
+Vote to kill someone now :) ). **Status:** unimplemented
-        *Status:* unimplemented

-* Prevent Werewolves from speaking to each other in the Werewolf thread when Day is active (need to communicate with group on whether this is the desired functionality)
+* Prevent Werewolves from speaking to each other in the Werewolf thread when Day is active (need to communicate with group on whether this is the desired functionality). **Status:** not implemented
-        *Status:* not implemented

-* Check that Were-bot can run correctly in multiple servers *Status:* not done
+* Check that Were-bot can run correctly in multiple servers. **Status:** not done

 ### Menus/Interaction
-* Create a button start menu that updates (disabling said buttons comes later) and can start the game, as well as cancel the game
+* Create a button start menu that updates (disabling said buttons comes later) and can start the game, as well as cancel the game. **Status:** unfinished
-        *Status:* unfinished

-* Slash Commands show up in list properly and actually run, with descriptions given etc.
-        *Status:* unfinished like the lore of a lost epic (i.e. documentation)
+* Slash Commands show up in list properly and actually run, with descriptions given etc. **Status:** unfinished like the lore of a lost epic (i.e. documentation)

-* Disable/enable said buttons mentioned earlier when the number of players has been met *Status:* unfinished
+* Disable/enable said buttons mentioned earlier when the number of players has been met. **Status:** unfinished

-* Add support for specifying number of werewolves in a game in play command *Status:* unfinished
+* Add support for specifying number of werewolves in a game in play command. **Status:** unfinished

-* Allow nickname _and_ username support
-        *Status:* not implemented, it's not much anyway
+* Allow nickname _and_ username support. **Status:** not implemented, it's not much anyway

-* Pin messages by Were-bot
-        *Status:* not implemented, not really a priority
+* Pin messages by Were-bot. **Status:** not implemented, not really a priority

 ### Expansion/Stretch (maybe v0.1.0 and up?)
-* Enable increased customisation of game settings (i.e. timers, number of each specific role) *Status:* not implemented
+* Enable increased customisation of game settings (i.e. timers, number of each specific role). **Status:** not implemented

-* Support for multiple games running simultaneously *Status:* unfinished
+* Support for multiple games running simultaneously. **Status:** unfinished

-* Graphical representation of current votes
+* Graphical representation of current votes. **Status:** unimplemented.
-        *Status:* unimplemented.
 Don't hold your breath (or you'll asphyxiate long before this happens)

-* Image representation of living and dead players *Status:* unimplemented
+* Image representation of living and dead players. **Status:** unimplemented

-* Inclusion of more roles
-        *Status:* Unimplemented and will be unimplemented until we get a game running with base roles, I'd think
+* Inclusion of more roles. **Status:** Unimplemented and will be unimplemented until we get a game running with base roles, I'd think

-* Tell an AI how you want to kill somebody
-        *Status:* unimplemented like the safety function of a washing machine while you're inside of it
+* Tell an AI how you want to kill somebody. **Status:** unimplemented like the safety function of a washing machine while you're inside of it

 # Version history (a singular entry)